 Nearly four decades ago when the HIV/AIDS epidemic began, communities around the globe were experiencing illness and fear as the world faced a new and unknown virus that was certain to cause death to those who tested positive for it.
 Currently, however, through decades of hard work, significant investments, and ongoing investigations, the epidemic has been reduced to a manageable chronic disease that is controlled by interventions and scientific advancements including antiretroviral therapy (ART).
 Today’s prevention and treatment modalities allow people at risk for or affected by HIV to live longer, healthier lives.

 Approximately half of HIV infected patients in the United States are over 50 years of age and more likely to suffer health complications as a result of treatment.
-The changing epidemiology of HIV in the ART era needs to be further explored to optimize the health of people living with HIV (PWH).
-Although ARV treatments lead the way as a clinical management approach proven effective in PWH, much remains to be better understood.
-For example, while PWH can reach nearly normal life-spans when treated with ART, they are more likely to suffer chronic HIV-related comorbidities.
-More studies and investigations must be conducted to assess the impact of HIV treatment on PWH and the inner workings of immune suppression.
+The changing epidemiology of HIV in the ART era needs to be further explored to optimize the health of people with HIV.
+Although ARV treatments lead the way as a clinical management approach proven effective in people with HIV, much remains to be better understood.
+For example, while people with HIV can reach nearly normal life-spans when treated with ART, they are more likely to suffer chronic HIV-related comorbidities.
+More studies and investigations must be conducted to assess the impact of HIV treatment on people with HIV and the inner workings of immune suppression.